Research and Publications Highlights

 Iron and titanium discovered in the atmosphere of an exoplanet

-For the first time, two teams of researchers from the universities of Bern and Geneva, led by Profs.
-Drs.
-Kevin Heng and David Ehrenreich, respectively, have definitively discovered iron and titanium in the atmosphere of an exoplanet.
-The existence of these elements in gaseous form was theoretically predicted in a companion paper led by CSH Postdoc Dr. Daniel Kitzmann.
-The observational discovery paper was led by PlanetS Postdoc Dr. Jens Hoeijmakers.
+For the first time, researchers of the universities of Bern and Geneva have proven the presence of iron and titanium in the atmosphere of an exoplanet.
+The existence of these elements in gas form was theoretically predicted by a team led by the Bernese astronomer Kevin Heng and has now been confirmed by Geneva-based astronomers.

 2018/02/05